sanjay-181006/OrderOps/README.md

 * Uses **arrays** for operands and operators
 * Implements logic using **`switch` statements**
 * Includes **input validation** and **division-by-zero checks**
-* No stacks, no recursion — pure array manipulation
+* No stacks, no recursion; pure array manipulation

 ---